 Function: Unicode characters, such as the Syriac Abbreviation Mark (U+070F), that enclose other characters need to be able to stretch in order to dynamically adapt to the width of the enclosed text.
 This feature defines a decomposition set consisting of an odd number of glyphs which describe the stretching glyph.
 The odd numbered glyphs in the decomposition are fixed reference points which are distributed evenly from the start to the end of the enclosed text.
 The even numbered glyphs may be repeated as necessary to fill the space between the fixed glyphs.
 The first and last glyphs may either be simple glyphs with width at the baseline, or mark glyphs.
 All other decomposition glyphs should have width, but must be defined as mark glyphs.

 Example: In Syriac, the character 0x070F is a control character that is rendered as a line above an abbreviation in Syriac script.
-The line should have a circle at each end and at the mid point.
-The decomposition sequence for this character should consist of a circle at the start of a line, a connecting line, a circle on a line for the mid point, a second connecting line, and a circle at the end of the line.
+The line should have a circle at each end and at the mid-point.
+The decomposition sequence for this character should consist of a circle at the start of a line, a connecting line, a circle on a line for the mid-point, a second connecting line, and a circle at the end of the line.
 The connecting lines will repeat in order to fill the space between the circle glyphs.

 Recommended implementation: The stch table maps the character to a set containing an odd number of corresponding glyphs (GSUB lookup type 2).
 The rendering engine reorders the last glyph from the substituted set to the end of the set of characters being enclosed.
 The remaining glyphs from the substituted set are positioned at the start of the set of characters being enclosed.
 Odd-numbered glyphs in the decomposition set are positioned so that they are distributed evenly over the width of the text being enclosed.
 Even-numbered glyphs in the decomposition set are repeated by the rendering engine so the width of the space between fixed, odd-numbered glyphs is filled by the spacing, even-numbered glyphs.